Jeremy Davies: Career

-In 1991 he played Roger, Robin's first boyfriend, on General Hospital.
+In 1991, he played Roger, Robin's first boyfriend, in General Hospital.
 In 1992, he appeared on two episodes of The Wonder Years.
 He appeared in small roles in the NBC TV film Shoot First: A Cop's Vengeance and in the pilot for the colonial-era sitcom 1775.
 He played a youth in the Showtime thriller Guncrazy and had a guest appearance on Melrose Place.
 In 1993, Davies was cast in a TV commercial for Subaru in which his character compares the car to punk rock.
 Numerous casting directors and industry forces noticed the commercial, and Davies found himself being sent feature film scripts.
 Critics embraced his performance in David O. Russell's debut film, the black comedy Spanking the Monkey.

 In 1998, he landed a pivotal role in Steven Spielberg's Saving Private Ryan as Corporal Upham, an American GI linguist in Normandy, recruited just after the Normandy landings by Captain John Miller (Tom Hanks) to be the interpreter on a dangerous mission to rescue the film's eponymous paratrooper (Matt Damon).
-Davies' performance was well received, and he went on to star in several films, including CQ, Secretary and Solaris.
+Davies' performance was well received, and he went on to appear in several films, including CQ, Secretary, and Solaris.
 In 2004, he portrayed Charles Manson in CBS's adaptation of Helter Skelter.
 In 2006, he appeared in Rescue Dawn.
 Werner Herzog, who directed Davies in Rescue Dawn, described Davies as "a unique, very significant talent", asserting that "anywhere in the world, there [are] very, very few actors of his calibre."